Next month sees the launch of a huge new musical at London’s Drury Lane Theatre, with tickets now on sale and expected to go fast.

 Charlie and the Chocolate Factory is one of the world’s best-loved children’s books and the Roald Dahl tale has enjoyed several successful adaptations in the past – including the legendary 1971 Gene Wilder version and a more recent outing that starred Johnny Depp, both of whom played the eccentric, reclusive chocolatier Willy Wonka.

 Now, Sam Mendes – still basking in the success of last year’s Bond film Skyfall, which he directed, and enjoying an increasing reputation as a national treasure – has overseen the first production of a never-before-seen musical based on the novel.

-With a budget of £10 million, Charlie and the Chocolate Factory promises to be the biggest musical event of the summer, and those staying in luxury hotels in London next month have a chance to be among its first audiences.
+With a budget of £10 million, Charlie and the Chocolate Factory promises to be the biggest musical event of the summer, and those staying in The Montcalm London Hotels next month have a chance to be among its first audiences.

 Preview performances are held from May 17th and ticket prices start at £14.

 Charlie and the Chocolate Factory tells the story of a boy who finds a golden ticket and subsequently wins the trip of lifetime – entering a fantastical factory staffed by Oompa-Loompas who carry out the bidding of a deeply secretive confectionary genius.